 As the icing on the cake in the Walt Disney Studio Park has to be pointed out again the evening finale: Scenes of Star Wars were projected on the Hollywood Hotel ride (I gave this free fall tower a miss) and lights and screening incredibly well choreographed.
 We had lasers shooting above our heads and the building switched from being Tatooine to Naboo to Endor and all the other famous places in the Star Wars universe while retelling all eight films in 15 minutes – of course with the imperium striking back.
 The display on the stage next to it showed iconic snippets of dialogue and I did not feel any highlight was missing.
 The scores have by now become true pop culture hymns and led the narrating.
 On the stage were Stormtroopers, Darth Maul, Darth Vader, Chewbacca, Rey and of course robots C-3PO and R2-D2 and with another firework for the finale we left the park smiling.
 During the day we had enjoyed the March of the Stormtroopers already (it had rained during the only performance in English) but now in the dark with all the effects waiting with an overpriced cup of tea for an hour had been worth it!
 The force was indeed with us.

 I am not sure if an annual trip to Disneyland is my style, but I will definitely come back one day – ideally for a Muppet take over!
 I love good set designs and costumes and they do this so well here it was the best decision for an escape from everyday sarcasm, cynicism and heavy thinking.
 Let me know when a new 3D ride has opened as well!

 And yes, I took a picture of a child visiting with a Shrek cap – a six-year-old taught me how to be a punk in Disneyland.

-The Star Wars theme Season of the Force finished on March 25th, 2018.
-The current theme running until mid-June is the Festival of Pirates and Princesses.
+The park’s Star Wars theme Season of the Force was followed by the Festival of Pirates and Princesses.